n8kahl/trading-dashboard-/docs/PROGRESS.md

 # Progress — 2025-09-13

+Updated: 2025-09-13 20:20 UTC

 This document summarizes current implementation status, test coverage, and deployment notes.
-Updated at the start/end of each session.
+It is updated at the start/end of each session.

 Summary
 - Core backend and dashboard are live; alerts, sizing, planning, and broker sandbox flows are implemented.
 - Coach can fetch options data, validate plans, suggest sizing, place (sandbox) orders, set alerts, create journal entries, and compose+analyze for confidence.
 - All tests pass locally (43 passed).
-- Vercel deployment configured; awaiting environment variables and live domain confirmation.
+- Vercel deployment configured; env set.
+Latest prod deploy previously errored on bundle size; mitigations shipped and a redeploy is required.

 Backend
 - FastAPI app with lifespan/CORS/health/ready: `app/main.py`